M-Gwaza/Python-Projects/README.md

 # Python-Projects

-This repisitory contains different Python projects.
+This repisitory contains different Python projects which you can simply click above.